Who Does What

 At a high level, Octopus is organized into a handful of departments, in no particular order:

 As you read, you'll notice that Octopus is very R&D heavy - a huge number of people have a technical background or work in a technical role.
-While we're slowly growing other areas, this is a deliberate choice, and we expect we'll remain a very R&D heavy company.
+While we're slowly growing in other areas, this is a deliberate choice, and we expect we'll remain a very R&D-heavy company.

-The Support side of the team helps our customers when they have problems - by responding to tickets and helping customers to get un-stuck.
+The support department is led by Alex Rolley.
+They help our customers when they have problems - by responding to tickets and helping customers to get un-stuck.
 They are experts on Octopus and the kinds of issues customers can experience with it.
 The team is split between the US, UK, and Australia, giving us "follow-the-sun" availability and fast response times.

-Our sales team provides outstanding customer service to help customers with anything sales-related.
-While Octopus is usually adopted & championed by technical folks within a company, there's still a number of hurdles a company faces when it comes to deciding to buy or renew a license, and the sales team is here to help.
+Our sales department provides outstanding customer service to help customers with anything related to sales or product adoption.
+While Octopus is usually adopted & championed by technical folks within a company, there are still a number of hurdles a company faces when it comes to deciding to buy or renew a license, and the sales team is here to help.

 This group is led by Jim Burger.
 They look after Octopus Cloud and all of our internal infrastructure, as well as handling security and compliance.
 Ultimately, they're responsible for ensuring we are worthy of our customer's trust.